ansible/ansible/rst/index.rst

 Communicate and Get Involved
 ````````````````````````````

+Your ideas and contributions are welcome.
+We're also happy to help you with questions about Ansible.

 * Join the `ansible-project mailing list <http://groups.google.com/group/ansible-project>`_ on Google Groups
 * Join `#ansible <irc://irc.freenode.net/#ansible>`_ on the `freenode IRC network <http://freenode.net/>`_
 * Visit the `project page <https://github.com/ansible/ansible>`_ on Github